 We understand that voting on various matters now presented for shareholder action, such as views on various social issues and even executive compensation levels, can be a personal decision and preference for you.
 Consequently, many advisors do not accept authority and responsibility for proxy voting.
 Our website provides for electronic delivery to you of all relevant proxy voting information and allows you to vote proxies easily (and also respond to certain voluntary corporate actions), unless you specifically disclaim your right to do so.
-It also allows you to grant an advisor or other third party (such as a proxy advisory firm), the ability to vote proxies and respond to certain voluntary corporate action to you, although fees may apply for this service.
+It also allows you to grant an advisor or other third party (such as a proxy advisory firm), the ability to vote proxies and respond to certain voluntary corporate actions on behalf of your account, in addition to you, although fees may apply for this service.